Guide

 Ordering the wrong dumpster size is the most common mistake we see.
 Go too small and you're paying for a second pickup and redelivery.
 Go too big and you're paying for space you didn't use — though that's the better of the two problems.

-This guide breaks down every size we offer for dumpster rental in Chicagoland, what fits, what doesn't, and how to pick the right one for your project.
+This guide breaks down the sizes we currently offer for dumpster rental in Chicagoland, what fits, what doesn't, and how to pick the right one for your project.

 Dumpster size comparison chart